devtee/batch-win-installer/README.md

 set softwarelist=firefox libreoffice libreofficehelp pdfsam notepadplusplus vlc joplin bleachbit 7zip sumatrapdf tuxpaint tuxpaintstamps puzzlecollection
 ```

+The critical one to edit is softwarelist which is the list of software programs that Batch Win Installer will :
+* download the software configuration files and software installers
+* install / upgrade software using the software installers
+* check the software's websites for the latest version

-Then run Batch-Win-Installer as administrator - this is needed for Batch Win Installer to install and remove software.
+Save any changes and run Batch-Win-Installer as an administrator.
+This is needed for Batch Win Installer to install and remove software.

-It

 # Feedback
 #